deployphp/docs/api.md

 ### write

-Write message in the output.
+Write a message in the output.
 You can format the message with the tags `<info>...</info>`, `<comment></comment>` or `<error></error>` (see [Symfony Console](http://symfony.com/doc/current/console/coloring.html)).

 ### writeln